-We are working to improve access to high-speed internet across the province with a goal of 100 per cent connectivity by the end of 2025.
+We are working to bring access to high-speed internet to every community across the province by the end of 2025.

 The Ministry of Infrastructure and Infrastructure Ontario developed the Building Broadband Faster Act guideline, in partnership with stakeholders and partner ministries, to expedite the delivery of designated high-speed internet projects.
-The guideline was released on November 30, 2021.
-This updated version reflects new legislation and regulations that have been put in place since November 2021.
+The guideline was first released on November 30, 2021, and updated on August 4, 2022 and August 14, 2023 to reflect new legislation, regulations and processes that have been put in place since November 2021.
 Together these changes will help stakeholders develop and deliver high-speed internet projects faster by streamlining processes and removing barriers that may result in additional costs and delays.

 In summary, the guideline:

-- sets out required processes and timelines when internet service providers (ISPs) work with local distribution companies (LDCs), municipalities and other parties to deploy internet fibre.
-This includes third-party hydro pole attachments, accessing rights-of-way (ROW) to deploy fibre underground and use of dedicated locators to identify and mark underground infrastructure
+- sets out required processes and timelines when internet service providers (ISPs) work with local distribution companies (LDCs), municipalities and other parties to deploy fibre internet.

 This guideline is meant to be used by stakeholders involved in provincially funded high-speed internet projects, which may include: